 Budget: A written report showing the district's comprehensive financial plan for one fiscal year.
 Districts have the option of budgeting for a two-year period.
 These budgets must show actual revenues and expenditures for each of the past two budget periods.
 They also provide estimates for the current and upcoming budget periods.
-Budgets must include a balanced statement of actual revenues and expenditures during each of the past two years, estimated revenues and expenditures for the current and upcoming years.
+Budgets must include a balanced statement of actual revenues and expenditures for the current and upcoming years.